LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 Vault Lock Policy is a policy that you lock for regulatory and compliance requirements - once the policy has been locked, it can never change changed.

+## AWS Backup

+AWS Backup is a fully managed backup service that automates the backup of data across multiple AWS services, helping you achieve your disaster recovery and compliance requirements.

+AWS Backup supports the following services (and more are being added):

+- Amazon EC2, Amazon EBS,
+- Amazon S3, EFS/FSx, Storage Gateway
+- RDS, Aurora, DocumentDB, DynamoDB

+AWS Backup can be configured to store backups in different regions or different accounts.
+AWS Backup also supports point-in-time recovery do services that support this feature, such as DynamoDB.

+You will need to create a backup plan that contains details such as:

+- The frequency at which the back is to be ran, such as hourly, daily, monthly
+- The window in which the backup will be executed
+- When the data should be transitions to cold stage, in days, weeks, months, years, never
+- The backups retention period, such as days, weeks, months, years, forever

+Backup plans can be executed on-demand or on a schedule.

+All data is backed up to an S3 bucket that is managed and owned by AWS.

+### Backup Vault Lock

+Creating a Vault Lock enforces a Write Once Read Many (WORM) state for all the backups that your store in your AWS Backup vault.

+It provides an additional layer of defence to protect your backups against delete operations, as as protected against updates that shorten or alter retention periods.

+*Note: the root user of the account cannot manually delete backups when enabled.*

+## Amazon Data Lifecycle Manager

+You can use Amazon Data Lifecycle Manager to automate the creation, retention, and deletion of EBS snapshots and EBS-backed AMIs.

+Using this service, you can schedule backups and snapshots to be performed automatically as well as support cross-account backups.

+The service uses resource tasks to identify the resources that will need to be backed up (for example environment=production).

+This service cannot be used to backup instance-store AMIs or cannot be used to manage snapshots that few not created by Amazon Data Lifecycle manager.

 ## Amazon Macie

 Amazon Macie is a security service that uses machine learning and artificial intelligence (ML/ AI) technology to discover, classify, and protect sensitive data in the AWS Cloud.